 - Drizzle with a squeeze of lime juice and serve with garlic & parsley sauce (see above).

-- The complete tofu snack is also delicious eaten cold the following day.
-Switch the veggies for the ones you have handy.
+- The complete tofu meal is also delicious eaten cold the following day.
+Switch the veggies for whichever ones you have handy.

 Let me know in the comments how you like your tofu!